loader image

 Substances used as cleaners #

-If substances listed in 32.311 7.3 & 7.4 have been shown to be ineffective, substances listed in Tables 6.3 and 6.5, such as tartaric acid, or any other non-listed substance, can be used to clean organic product contact surfaces in facilities where organic product preparation occurs, as per criteria stated in 310 8.2.3.
+If substances listed in Tables 7.3 and 7.4 have been shown to be ineffective, substances listed in Tables 6.3 and 6.5, or any other non-listed substance, can be used to clean organic product contact surfaces in facilities where organic product preparation occurs, as per criteria stated in Clause 8.2.3 of CAN/CGSB-32.310.

 Botanical compounds as cleaners #